Nurexi/Xos_Rental/README.md

 # 🚗 Xos Rental  Premium Car & Bike Rental Website

-Xos Rental is a modern, visually rich, and fully responsive car and bike rental website.
+Xos Rental is a modern, visually rich, and fully responsive car and bike rental websites.
 It offers an interactive platform for users to explore, book, and learn about premium vehicles from supercars and luxury SUVs to performance bikes.

 ![MERCEDES BENZ](https://github.com/user-attachments/assets/a851fced-9424-4578-ae7c-462af045b39a
 ) <!-- Replace with your actual screenshot path -->